unbit/uwsgi-docs/Emperor.rst

 Tyrant mode (secure multi-user hosting)
 ---------------------------------------

-The emperor is normally be run as root, setting the UID and GID in each instance's config.
+The emperor is normally run as root, setting the UID and GID in each instance's config.
 The vassal instance then drops privileges before serving requests.
 In this mode, if your users have access to their own uWSGI configuration files, you can't trust them to set the correct ``uid`` and